pivotal/docs-platform-automation/docs/how-to-guides/adding-a-product.md

 We'll start with the Cloud Controller encrypt key.
-As this is a value that you might wish to rotate at some point, we're going to store it off as a `password` type into Credhub.
+As this is a value that you might wish to rotate at some point, we're going to store it off as a `password` type into CredHub.

 ```bash
 # note the starting space